|Add to your personal catalog|

 HS-262 North American Environmental History (Spring; Odd Years; 3.00 Credits; H) This course examines human relationships with natural ecosystems over time, changing ideas of nature and how such actions and ideas change the environment and human society.

-HS-264 Latin American Society and Culture (Spring; Yearly; 3.00 Credits; H,I,CW) This course provides a historical overview of Latin American society and culture.
+HS-264 Latin American Society and Culture (Either Semester; Variable; 3.00 Credits; H,I,CW) This course provides a historical overview of Latin American society and culture.
 It focuses upon the development of colonial societies, the establishment of independent governments, and the major economic, social, and political characteristics of nineteenth and twentieth century Latin America.
 Throughout, attention will be directed toward the understanding of " human tradition " of the past and present inhabitants of the region.

 HS-272 Early North America (Spring; Odd Years; 3.00 Credits; H,CW) This course examines the history of North America from about 1500-1750 by examining native peoples, African slaves, and the rival empires of England, France, Spain, the Netherlands, and Russia.
 Students will work extensively with primary sources, those materials created during this time period, as well as with scholarly articles and books.